HeroicKatora/oxide-auth/Migration.md

 for other frontends.
-The data portion of a `GrantExtension` has been renamed to the more unique `Value`, and the `simple` extension module extends on this trait to offer `AccessTokenAddon` and `AuthorizationAddon`, simple traits to implement only a portion of a fullblown system of extension at a time.
+The data portion of a `GrantExtension` has been renamed to the more unique `Value`, and the `simple` extension module extends on this trait to offer `AccessTokenAddon` and `AuthorizationAddon`, simple traits to implement only a portion of a full-blown system of extension at a time.

 Serde support for `NormalizedParameter` so that there is less confusion about how to construct them and the potential pitfalls of dropping duplicate